scottishgovernment/resources.mygov.scot/_jobs/infrastructure-engineer.md

 * Install, maintain and leverage appropriate tooling to support web operations and infrastructure activities.
 * Provide consultation/education/support to other public bodies as a part of the transformation activities that form part of the division’s remit.

-**Strategic (20%)**

-* Remain up to date with best practice as well as new developments and trends within the web infrastructure industry/communities.
-* Regularly reflect on the capabilities and maturity of the infrastructure team and contribute to the process of continuous improvement.
-* Engage with stakeholders to ensure the role of the team is well understood.
-* Contribute to the infrastructure technology radar and support the introduction of new tools, techniques and platforms through a hold, assess, trial, adopt lifecycle.

 ### Competencies and Experience Required

 ***Communications and Engagement*** - You will contribute to and develop clear, creative and detailed policy communication strategies to achieve Scottish Government outcomes.
 You will manage internal and external relationships, creating positive networks and maintaining trust and credibility.
 You will know when to engage with communications specialists and consider the impact on other policies and programmes across Scottish Government & wider system.
 You will communicate complex information clearly, presenting strategic ideas in a clear and positive way.